M3llySlayz/LeatherEngine-LTSRedux/README.md

 ## Credits

+- M3llySlayz - Owner and programmer for LE:R

+- Irshaad Ali - Programmer for LE:R

+- JB444m - Inspired Melly to do this in the first place, manages the Discord

+- Lumi - New Redux logo

+- Leader - New logoBumpin

 - KadeDev - Code for downscroll & Modcharts

 - SrPerez - Original 9 Key and 6 Key Designs